drshahizan/SLR-FC/materials/s1-visualization.md

 | 5. | Bibliometrix | Bibliometrix is an R-tool for comprehensive science mapping analysis.
 Bibliometrix is a software that helps you create and explore networks of publications based on citation data.|<a href="https://drshahizan.gitbook.io/ai-tools/ai-tools/paper-visualization/bibliometrix" ><img src="../images/rfp.png" width="24px" height="24px" ></a> | <a href="https://www.bibliometrix.org/home/" ><img src="../images/download.gif" width="24px" height="24px" ></a> |

 ## Exercise
-Certainly!
-Here are five case study prompts for paper visualization using various tools in the context of Computer Science research.
-Each case study involves leveraging different paper visualization tools to gain insights into research trends, collaborations, and impact:

 1. **Open Knowledge Maps: Mapping Trends in Artificial Intelligence (AI) Research:**
    - **Objective:** Utilize Open Knowledge Maps to visually represent trends in AI research over the past decade.